Sabine Hyland: Career

 In 2012, Sabine Hyland was appointed as a Reader in Social Anthropology at the University of St Andrews, later promoted to Professor in 2018.
 She served for five years as the Director of the Centre for Amerindian Studies.
 Her research into khipu epistles which were used in the Andes as part of rebellions against the Spanish government in the 18th century led her to argue that these khipu "letters" contained phonetic representations of the ayllus, or community lineages, who sent and received them.
 This information was encoded through colour, animal fibre, and ply direction.
 This revelation was the first potential decipherment of an element in a khipu since Leslie Leland Locke decoded how khipus recorded numbers in 1923.
+In 2024, Hyland and Peruvian museum curator Victor Margarito documented the longest khipu in the Andean village of Jucul.
+The Jucul khipu is similar to the calendrical khipu in the nearby village of Rapaz.

 Hyland's research about khipus has featured in documentaries made by National Geographic and Discovery Channel.
 She has also served as a consultant for television and appeared on History Channel's series Mankind: The Story of All of Us.
 In 2018 she was interviewed on the BBC World Service.
 She has won several grants from institutions such as the Leverhulme Trust and the National Endowment for the Humanities, and she was made a Fellow of the John Simon Guggenheim Memorial Foundation in 2019 after receiving a grant for her project "Hidden Texts of the Andes: Deciphering the Cord Writing of Peru".
-The work of Hyland and other researchers to decipher the khipus has been compared to a search for an Inca "Rosetta Stone" and seeks to reframe the question of whether indigenous American societies other than the Mayans had writing systems, and what it means to have a "three-dimensional writing system" recorded through textile.
+The work of Hyland and other researchers to decipher the khipus has been compared to a search for an Inca "Rosetta Stone" and seeks to reframe the question of whether indigenous American societies other than the Maya had writing systems, and what it means to have a "three-dimensional writing system" recorded through textile.